Azure/Azure-Sentinel/Tools/Archive Log Tool/readme.md

 2. Click on a table or search table to gather the retention information.
 3. If the retention of the table needs to be changed, modify the API body JSON.
 - If changing the retention in the workspace, modify retentionInDays
 - If changing the retention in archive, set retentionInDays to 'Null' and change the totalRetentionInDays.
+4. Click on the corresponding button to modify the retention for the selected table.

 ### Note: Archive retention is calculated by using archiveRetention = totalRetentionInDays - retentionInDays.